-Exam Answers - exam answers must represent an understanding of course content as presented in the lecture sequence.
+Exam Answers - As mentioned earlier, exam answers must represent an understanding of course content as presented in the lecture sequence.
 An answer that is correct but was not covered in a similar manner as in the course sequence presented will be considered wrong for exam purposes.
 Answers must reflect a working knowledge of the vocabulary and content as presented.